mtmanning93/craft-front/testing.md

 ## Lighthouse

-All site pages underwent a Lighthouse test, the goal here was to get all green scores, through; performance, accessibility, best practices and SEO.
+All site pages and forms underwent a Lighthouse test, the goal here was to get all green scores, through; performance, accessibility, best practices and SEO.
+The tests were carried out using Google Chrome with all browser pulgins switched off.

 After making some tweaks to some of the forms, pages and components I was able to 'reach' 80 or higher in all of the categories, across all pages, in desktop